elicer/gs-consuming-rest-android/README.md

 2. Select the checkbox for *Tools*

-3. Select the checkbox for the latest Android SDK, "Android 4.2.2 (API 17)" as of this writing
+3. Select the checkbox for the latest Android SDK, "Android 4.2.2 (API Level 17)" as of this writing

 4. Select the checkbox for the *Android Support Library* from the *Extras* folder

 5. Click the **Install packages...** button to complete the download and installation.

-	> Note: you may want to simply install all the available updates, but be aware it will take longer, as each SDK level is a sizable download.
+	> Note: you may want to simply install all the available updates, but be aware it will take longer, as each API level is a sizable download.

-### Create an Android Virtual Device

-If you have never installed the Android SDK, then you will probably need to create a new Android Virtual Device (avd) in order to use the emulator later on.

-1. Check if there are any avds

-    android list avd

-2. If there are no devices listed, then create one:

-    android create avd -n gs -t 1

-3. If you get prompted about multiple system images, then pick one based on your platform.
-For example, I have an x86 laptop so I picked x86.

-    android create avd -n gs -t 1 --abi x86

-4. Check if you're new avd is on the list:

-    android list avd

-5. Test out your new avd by launching the emulator.

-    emulator -avd gs

 Set up the project
 ------------------

 First you set up a basic build script.
 You can use any build system you like when building apps with Spring, but the code you need to work with [Maven](https://maven.apache.org) and [Gradle](http://gradle.org) is included here.
 If you're not familiar with either, refer to [Getting Started with Maven](../gs-maven/README.md) or [Getting Started with Gradle](../gs-gradle/README.md).

-In a project directory of your choosing, create the following subdirectory structure; for example, with `mkdir -p src/main/java/hello` on *nix systems:
+In a project directory of your choosing, create the following subdirectory structure; for example, with `mkdir -p src/main/java/org/hello` on *nix systems:

     └── src
         └── main